Men's All-Mountain front ski reviews 2019

 The ski is "very versatile and is more like an all-mountain back ski."
 It has a lot of rocker so performs very well off-piste.

 The ski is very accessible.
-It is reliable, forgiving, and calm in all conditions.
-The rocker tip facilitates...
+In all conditions, it is predictable, forgiving, and does what you ask. ...
 Read on

 The testers were impressed by the Legend 88's qualities but were disappointed that the bindings were center-mounted.